-If you are a book bug, you must have heard of these books (maybe you’ve read a few of them as well) – but if you aren’t one who’s patient enough to finish a novel – trust us when we say this, these books will keep you hooked till you finish reading the last page!
+If you are a book bug, you must have heard of these books (maybe you’ve read a few of them as well) – but if you aren’t one who’s patient enough to finish a novel – trust me when I say this, these books will keep you hooked till you finish reading the last page!
 And it’s not just that – these books will seriously induce a strong desire to travel, making you think about your dream destination over and over again!
 And who knows, you might just fall in love with one of those places mentioned in these books and then pack your bags to discover it on your own.

 Some of these books have been so popular, that they were translated into different languages and republished, made into movies and even added in high school curriculums in different parts of the world.
 No matter what – these books will not fail to wake up the traveler in you!

 Rain in the Mountains: Notes from the Himalayas

 “It is always the same with the mountains.
 Once you have lived with them for any length of time, you belong to them.
 There is no escape.”